-Tom is the Digital Marketing Executive at Thrive.
+Tom is the Digital Marketing Manager at Thrive.
 He is passionate about all things digital, and specialises in content strategy and creation.

 With experience creating and implementing successful social marketing campaigns, the Thrive team are expertly placed to support your organisation in driving behaviour change.
 Learn about some of the amazing projects we’ve been involved with.
 Or if you would like to have a chat about a project you’re planning, get in touch.

 Here at Thrive, we work with brands, partner agencies, governments and charities who want to transform lives and societies for good.

 Download our free white paper on the link below to learn how femtech and other digital platforms can overcome barriers to health access for women: